ChrisLTD/kb/cheat-sheets/ubuntu-server.md

 auth required pam_google_authenticator.so
 ```

-Also, so we don't get asked for a password, and instead use our SSH key for auth, comment out this line:
+Also, so we don't get asked for a password, and instead use our SSH key for auth, comment out the line `@include common-auth`:
 ```
 #@include common-auth
 ```